mmeidlinger/lut_ldpc/README.md

 The following instructions  refer to a Linux install.

 ## Installing Dependencies
-On modern Linux distributions you can fetch all neccesary software to build LUT LDPC and required libraries using a package manager.
+On modern Linux distributions you can fetch all neccesary software to build LUT-LDPC and required libraries using a package manager.
 E.g., on Ubuntu you can install them via
 ```bash
 $ sudo apt-get install git build-essential cmake libboost-all-dev libfftw3-dev liblapack-dev libblas-dev